emmanuellmhango/bookstore/README.md

 # 📖 [Bookstore] <a name="about-project"></a>

 **[Bookstore]** is a website for checking out books .
-It is a Single Page App (SPA) that allows users to make see boobs and their ratings and also the book categories.
+It is a Single Page App (SPA) that allows users to see books, their categories and their ratings.

 ## 🛠 Built With <a name="built-with"></a>